aindurthi/RotateAWSKeys/README.md

 3. crontab -l

 # Number of Days
-To automatically rotate the access key and delete the previous keys based on days ex: 15,20,30...etc then change the "days" value in the "aws_configure.py" script.
+To automatically rotate the access & secret keys and delete the previous keys based on days ex: 15,20,30...etc then change the "days" value in the "aws_configure.py" script.